mah0x211/lua-walkdir/README.md

 local walkdir = require('walkdir')

--- traverse a /tmp directory and call the walker function for each entry local err = walkdir('/tmp', true, function(pathname, entry, isdir)
+-- traverse a /tmp directory and call the walker function for each entry local err = walkdir('/tmp', true, function(pathname, entry, isdir, depth)
-    print(pathname, entry, isdir)
+    print(pathname, entry, isdir, depth)
-    -- if the entry is a directory, return true to traverse it further if isdir then
+    -- if the entry is a directory and only want to traverse directories up to depth 2 if isdir and depth == 2 then
+        -- skip traversing this directory
         return true
     end
-    -- if the entry is a file, return false to not traverse it further return false end) if err then
+end)
+if err then
     print('Error:', err)